How to build and scale a successful B2B marketplace

 The 6 opportunities in B2B for marketplaces, placed in colorful circles arranged also in a circle.
 They are blue ocean, "Holy Grail" transaction, inefficient processes, fragmented markets, new ways to engage, and change of habits.

-Marketplaces thrive in markets with high single transaction value or high transaction frequency, exemplified by B2C and C2C unicorns like Airbnb and Uber.
+Marketplaces thrive in markets with high single transaction value or high transaction frequency, exemplified by B2C and P2P unicorns like Airbnb and Uber.

-There is one category, however, that the authors of the study label “The Holy Grail”.
-That is the space with both high purchase frequency and high average order value.
+One category, which the authors of the study label “The Holy Grail,” has both high purchase frequency and high average order value

 This combination is difficult to find.

 But B2B marketplace platforms have tremendous potential to fall into this category.
-Services like freight, equipment, or machinery rentals or buying large quantities of goods are often high-value transactions that happen regularly.
+Services like freight, machinery rentals, or product sales of large quantities of goods are often high-value transactions that happen regularly.
 The opportunity for a commission-based marketplace business model is evident.

 In the consumer realm, nearly any demand can be satisfied through a simple click.

-But in the B2B landscape,high-value, high-frequency transactions often still rely on pen and paper, phone, and fax.
+But in the B2B landscape, high-value, high-frequency transactions often still rely on pen and paper, phone, and even fax.

-These practices persist for valid reasons: high stakes and the resulting high need for trust, price negotiations, certificate exchanges, and complex purchase chains that involve multiple parties and locations.
+These practices persist for valid reasons: high stakes; the resulting high need for trust, price negotiations, certificate exchanges; and complex purchase chains that involve multiple parties and locations.

-Still, these complicated processes can produce significant inefficiencies.
-Marketplaces can help overcome them.
+These complicated processes can produce significant inefficiencies.
+But marketplaces can help overcome them.

-If a marketplace is able to solve the underlying requirements – trust, oversight, administrative requirements – while streamlining the steps, it can improve productivity in each step of the B2B purchase process.
+If a marketplace can solve the underlying requirements—trust, oversight, and administrative requirements—while streamlining the steps, it can improve productivity in each step of the B2B purchase process.

-The possibility to offer efficiency and convenience to the individuals responsible for these transactions can make marketplaces remarkably sticky and resistant to disintermediation.
+The opportunity to deliver efficiency and convenience to the individuals responsible for these transactions can make marketplaces remarkably sticky and resistant to leakage (where users connect through a marketplace but complete transactions off-platform).

-Marketplaces are great for aggregating products or services.
-Especially in fragmented B2B markets with numerous small suppliers lacking online presence.
+Marketplaces are great for aggregating products or services, especially in fragmented B2B markets with numerous small suppliers lacking an online presence.

 These markets often rely on personal contacts or intermediaries like brokers and agencies.
 Building a marketplace in a market with high fragmentation could make finding a B2B provider infinitely easier.
 And bring transparency and efficiency to the transactions.

-A marketplace can offer a streamlined alternative to the middlemen or work with them to increase efficiency for all parties involved.
+A marketplace can offer a streamlined alternative to these go-betweens or work with them to increase efficiency for all parties involved.

 Change of habits